 Auxiliarist submissions to AUXDATA II contain the out-of-pocket expenses that an Auxiliarist incurs, as well as the number of miles in personal vehicles driven on Auxiliary business.
-The latter number is multiplied by the government reimbursement rate for CY2022 as shown in Internal Revenue Service Notice 2021-251.
-These 2022 expenses are direct contributions to the USCG and should be accounted for since, had they been incurred by the active duty, they would have, in general, been reimbursed:
+The latter number is multiplied by the government reimbursement rate for CY2023 as shown in Internal Revenue Service Notice 2023-03.
+These 2023 expenses are direct contributions to the USCG since, had they been incurred by the active duty, they would have, in general, been reimbursed:

-- Auxiliarist out-of-pocket expenses = \$744,038 - Auxiliarist travel 3,465775 miles @ \$0.585/mile = \$2,027,478
+- Auxiliarist out-of-pocket expenses = \$974,448 - Auxiliarist travel 3,851,487 miles @ \$0.655/mile = \$2,522,724